wwwidonja/GraphFC/README.md

 # GraphFC
-A supplementary repository to the masters thesis 'An Analysis of Player-Formation Graphs for Predicting Football Passes'
+A supplementary repository to the masters thesis 'An Analysis of Player-Formation Graphs for Predicting Football Passes'.

+Reproducibility steps:
+1. Create a Python environment.
+2. Install packages from Requirements.txt
+3. Run graph_construction/create_all_graphs.py